Key Points:

 Two surfers on big wave, audio play button in foreground

-For example, the image above shows a video scene that could have the following audio description announced for people with visual issues:
+For example, the image above shows a video scene that could have the following audio description announced for people with visual disabilities:

 “Surfers crouch low as they are carried in front of the crest of a 4 metre high barrel-shaped wave”.